v8/v8.dev/src/blog/understanding-ecmascript-part-2.md

 y; // 5
 ```

 `o2.foo` is a "degenerate" `AssignmentExpression` which doesn't assign anything.
-This follows from the following grammar productions, each one taking the "simplest" or "most degenerate" case until the last one.
+This follows from the following grammar productions, each one taking the "simplest" or "most degenerate" case until the last one:

 An `AssignmentExpresssion` doesn't need to have an assignment, it can also be just a `ConditionalExpression`: